Proud Boys: Symbolism

-Association with Fred Perry clothing
+Fred Perry shirts

 Since the early days of the group, Proud Boys have worn black and yellow polo shirts of the British clothing brand Fred Perry on McInnes' suggestion.
 The brand, having previously been negatively associated with skinheads and the British National Front in the 1970s, issued several public statements distancing themselves from the beliefs of the Proud Boys, and calling on members to stop wearing their clothing.

 In 2017, Fred Perry's CEO John Flynn denounced the affiliation with the Proud Boys in a statement to CBC Radio, saying: "We don't support the ideals or the group that you speak of.
 It is counter to our beliefs and the people we work with."
 The shirts have not been sold in the United States since September 2019.
-In September 2020, the retailer announced that it will not sell them in the United States until association with Proud Boys has ended.
+In September 2020, the retailer announced that it will not sell them in the United States and Canada until association with Proud Boys has ended.

 MAGA hats

-Proud Boys commonly wear red MAGA hats to rallies, often alongside Fred Perry black and yellow polo shirts.
+Proud Boys commonly wear red MAGA hats to rallies.